alan-forbes-cp/repo1/README.md

     /trigger-string
     PR reference (commit SHA - which, again by Github quirk, is not simple to find.) validated requester @login_name (e.g. @user1)
+    Codeplay Internal Testing: Request Validated

-Internal-test-side bot (supplied with access token) then scans for such comments, runs internal tests and reports final pass/fail to the external-side PR as a comment.
+Internal-test-side bot (via access token) then scans for such comments, runs internal tests and reports final pass/fail to the external-side PR as a comment.
 - (Scott's stuff goes here)

 ## Notes: